firstofthekind/smart-changelog/README.md

 ## Why Smart-Changelog?
 - ✅ One canonical `CHANGELOG.md` managed by CI to avoid merge conflicts
 - 🔗 Pulls ticket metadata directly from Jira
-- 🤖 Optional OpenAI enrichment for polished descriptions
+- 🤖 Optional OpenAI enrichment for polished descriptions and smarter categorisation
 - 🔁 Idempotent updates keyed off ticket IDs
 - 🛠️ Drop-in for any repository (Java, Kotlin, Python, you name it)